 Attendance is a primary requirement at LdM and missing class will affect your grades.
+In general for semester-long courses, 2-3 absences will lower your grade by one full letter; 4 or more will result in an "F".
+There is some variation by course.
 Please see the complete attendance policy in the Academic Policies section of the LdM Academic Catalog or in the Learning Content section of your UW-Eau Claire online study abroad application.